mhall/homebridge-fireplace-rf/README.md

 Installation
 ------------
 After obtaining the necessary hardware and determining the address of your fireplace, installation is similar to any other Homebridge plugin.
-I have not published this to npm so I recommend cloning this repo and then using the `-P` option when launching Homebridge to specify the path to the plugin code.
-Install the `rpio` dependency via npm in the root of the project.
+I have not published this to npm so I recommend cloning this repo and then adding the plugin to the homebridge `package.json` dependencies with the `file:` option.
 Then, add the following to your Homebridge `config.json` file in the `accessories` section:

     {
         "accessory": "fireplace",